cass-i-dy/startup/README.md

 + **database**- Displays User's info given of the geologic data on the alldata page.
 It is being stored on the local storage, but eventually it will be replaced with the database data.
 + **WebSocket**- Created a seperate websocket JS where it uses setIterval to Iterate through a list of different weather.
 This demonstrates it updating the future weather websocket.
 + **application logic**- There is a place holder for the Google API where a location will be taken and then added to the info of the user.
 It allows for user input and keeps track of the data.

+## Service Deliverable
+For this deliverable I created an HTTP service to host my frontend and provide backend endpoints.
++**Node.js/Express HTTP service**- done!
+As seen in the newly created folders.
++**Static middleware for frontend**- done!
+Can run through local host and corresponding port.
++**Calls to third party endpoints**- Does this through Google map API and through quotes on the about page.
++**Backend service endpoints**- Placeholders for login that stores the current user on the server.
++**Frontend calls service endpoints**- Did this through the fetch function.